halfrubbish/AgileBattery/README.md

 # Running it
 ```
-import-module AgileBattery.psm1
+Import-Module AgileBattery.psm1
 Invoke-AgileBatteryControl -RefreshToken "abcdefghijklmnop123456......etc"
 ```

-# Referral
+# Shameless Referral
+Found this useful?
+Considering buying a tesla?
 Use my referral link to buy a Tesla and get up to £500 off. https://ts.la/matt33479